 We have said a couple of times that grass is difficult for bearded dragons to digest.
 Let’s take a closer look at this fact because it is very important in aiding our discussion about beardies eating grass.
 Most animals that eat grass regularly have a digestive system specifically designed for it.

-For example, cows have several stomachs that allow them to breakdown the grass fiber and convert it to nutrients.
-Bearded dragons, and humans as well, do not have the appropriate digestive tracts to breakdown and use grass for nutrients.
+Bearded dragons, and humans as well, do not have the appropriate digestive tracts to break down and use grass for nutrients.
 This fact makes grass incredibly difficult to consume for a variety of animals, bearded dragons included.

 In the wild, bearded dragons might eat grass when they’re hard-pressed for food, but they will not get much nutritional value from it.
 We discuss this issue more in the next section.
 It’s just important to remember that bearded dragon digestive tracts are not designed for grass, making it incredibly difficult to digest it all, let alone gain any nutrients from.

 Do Bearded Dragons Eat Grass in the Wild?

 Wild bearded dragons are highly adaptable, opportunistic predators.
 During periods of time where prey is abundant, they will actively hunt insects and other arthropods.
 They supplement their diet with vegetation as needed.
 In times where prey are scarce, they will eat more vegetation to sustain themselves.They will eat grass if they need to, but it certainly isn’t their most sought-after meal since it does not taste good, is difficult to digest, and does not offer much nutritional value.